Ricky Allen Helling

 One-time 20-game winner

-He is on the Texas Rangers top 10 list of all-time pitchers in wins, games started, innings pitched and strikeouts.
+He is on the Texas Rangers top 10 list of pitchers in wins, games started, innings pitched and strikeouts.
 With Texas, he won 68 games and lost 51.
 Helling competed for the United States at the 1992 Barcelona Olympics.

 - AL Wins Leader (1998)